cdown/chrisdown.name/_posts/2026-03-17-zswap-vs-zram-when-to-use-what.md

 whatever pages *happened to be swapped out first*.
 That is usually completely inversely correlated with the pages that you actually need *now*.

-In a typical desktop session, these pages are usually cold, initialisation time data that is evicted early to make room for (say) the browser you just opened.
+In a typical desktop session, these pages are usually cold, initialisation-time data that is evicted early to make room for (say) the browser you just opened.
 These cold pages then permanently occupy the fast zram.
 Meanwhile, as your session continues and memory pressure persists, the newer, potentially "hotter"